Disturbance rejection control barrier functions: Conclusion

 \section{Conclusion}

-This paper proposed a class of unified disturbance rejection control barrier functions for guaranteeing safety in the presence of general disturbances.
-To reject non-differentiable unmatched bounded disturbances, we use the disturbance bound information to determine the worst case in DRCBF design, and prevent using derivative of disturbance of any order in DRCBF.
-To facilitate its practical application, we further remove the requirement of disturbance bound in DRCBFs by introducing an adaptive term to overly approximate the disturbances.
-This adaptive term provides a design choice of aDRCBF to achieve more conservative or more greedy (i.e., less conservative) performances.
+This paper proposed {\wxyr two} disturbance rejection CBFs for guaranteeing safety in the presence of general disturbances.
+To reject non-differentiable unmatched disturbances, the disturbance bound is used in {\wxyr kDRCBF} to prevent {\wxyr involving the} derivative of disturbance of any order. {\wxyr To avoid using any knowledge of disturbances, an rDRCBF was further proposed} by introducing {\wxyr a reciprocal-like} term to overly approximate the disturbances. {\wxyr Moreover, this reciprocal-like} term provides a choice to adjust the degree of conservativeness.